MOdiaa2003/Realtime-Data-Streaming/README.md

 ### 2. Infrastructure Setup

-Ensure your Docker containers for Kafka and Cassandra are running.
+Ensure your Docker containers for Kafka and Cassandra are running:

 ```bash
 docker-compose up -d